petermgrund/HUN/_about/gov/Police.md

 category: "Government"
 ---

-The **Hverlandic Police** (*Hverlandip politiit*) is the national law enforcement agency of Hverland.
+The **Hverlandic Police** (Hverlandiq qalitsiq) is the national law enforcement agency of Hverland.
 As a unitary system, the police force is centralized and operates under the jurisdiction of the Office for Justice and Internal Affairs.

 ### History
 The Hverlandic Police force was established in 1819.